ashinkarov/teaching/2012-2013-opencl/assignment-01/assignment-01.md

 # Assignment 01

-# Download the file from
+Download files from [here][1].

 In assignment-01 you will find your first OpenCL program `square.c`.
 Familiarise yourself with the OpenCL environment, compile and run `square.c`.

  1. Restructure `square.c` in a way that:
-    a. exposes more clearly the problem specific parts and that
+     + exposes more clearly the problem specific parts and that
-    b. yields a suitable set of abstractions which can conveniently be reused when writing further OpenCL kernels.
+     + yields a suitable set of abstractions which can conveniently be reused when writing further OpenCL kernels.

     Apply good software engineering practice!

  2. Using the new framework from 1., write a program with a kernel which